nbarhamvc/scriptarchive/README.md

 - Static Analysis (SAST) identifies potentially exploitable flaws in code you have written.
 SAST scans can be conducted using a variety of methods - see 'Methods of submitting scans' below for more info.

 - Software Composition Analysis (SCA) identifies known vulnerabilities for your open-source dependencies.
 Basic results are generated automatically when packaging and scanning your app for Upload and Scan SAST, with more in-depth results visible using Agent-based SCA (see below).
+Vulnerability information is also displayed in Veracode Container Security results.

 - Infrastructure as Code (IaC) identifies misconfigurations and exposed secrets in declarative configuration files for cloud infrastructure.